ValtierraXavier/Snake-Game/README.md

 - Initially, it says 'Press Spacebar to Start'.
 - During an active gaming session; it will say 'Playing'.
 - When paused, it will display 'Paused'.
-- When the game ends; it will display 'Dead, Awww'
+- When the game ends; it will display 'Dead, Awww'.
-- When the current game score has surpassed the highscore stored on the database, it will read 'New Highscore!!'
+- When the current game score has surpassed the highscore stored on the database, it will read 'New Highscore!!'.
-- When the game ends and theres a new highscore; the new Highscore modal will open and the status bar will read 'Enter New Highscore'
+- When the game ends and theres a new highscore; the new Highscore modal will open and the status bar will read 'Enter New Highscore'.

 #### Highscores